Z4sythe/BES-Hack-Day-2018/README.md

 # Hack-Day

-This is what I made for the hack day
+This is what my team made for the Black Engineers Society Hack Day on October 20th, 2018.